wethegamers/.github/README.md

 ### VS Code Copilot Prompt Files

-Clone this repo to your workspace root as `.github/` to get VS Code Copilot prompt files:
+Clone this repo to your workspace root as `.github/` to get VS Code Copilot prompt files and custom agents:

 ```bash
 # In your WTG workspace root
 git clone git@github.com:wethegamers/.github.git .github
 ```

+### VS Code Copilot Prompt Files

-Then use `/prompt:` in Copilot Chat to access:
+Prompt files are reusable prompts invoked with `/` commands.
+Use `/prompt:` in Copilot Chat to access:

 | Prompt | Description |
 |--------|-------------|